BradleyRobertTaylor/fullstack-project-1/README.md

 I implemented some basic tests for the frontend and backend but if I had more time I would do more thorough testing.
 For example, I didn't implement tests for the actual express server.
 I would use something like Supertest to test it.

+Instead of sending JSON to the backend for each request I decided to just send it as a URL parameter.
+I didn't think JSON was necessary for such a simple application and simple data.